Parenting Triggers: Why Your Child’s Behavior Feels So Triggering - Baby Chick

 Share

 Before we have children, we do a lot of thinking and planning.
 What crib should I buy?
 Am I going to try baby-led weaning?
 What faith will we raise our child in?
-Perhaps you are thinking about all the lovely experiences you will have together — trips to the park, their first day of school, snuggling up at bedtime, and reading a story.
-All these things represent us in our best state, feeling calm and in control and taking charge of parenting our little people.
-But you probably haven’t considered parenting triggers.
+We often imagine calm, connected moments like trips to the park, bedtime snuggles, and reading stories together.
+These images reflect us at our best, feeling patient, in control, and confident as parents.
+What many of us do not anticipate are the moments when parenting feels anything but calm.

-A trigger is something happening in the present moment that brings up feelings from the past.
+A trigger is an event or situation that occurs in the present moment and evokes feelings from the past.
 You know it’s a trigger because the level of response is usually well out of proportion to the thing that triggered you or represents some loss of control.
 The reaction to the trigger could be emotional or physical; in the extreme, you might even see a fight or flight or freeze response.2,5 We usually associate a trigger with a past trauma or adverse life event.
 Still, it can also be due to stress, intense, overwhelming feelings, or even how you process (or don’t process) emotions and situations.

 For example, your child begins crying hysterically because they want a cookie.
 Instead of responding mindfully and consciously, you react in a way that’s well out of proportion to the event.
-This could look like snapping and shouting, going silent and being unresponsive, leaving or fleeing from them, or having an intense emotion (guilt, frustration, etc.), among other things.
+This could look like snapping and shouting, becoming silent and unresponsive, leaving or fleeing from them, or experiencing intense emotions (such as guilt or frustration), among other reactions.

-The behavior is not necessarily about your child crying but what this brings up in you or which old wound is being triggered.
-Were you given messages during childhood about how emotions should be expressed (and your child having a big loud feeling is triggering)?
-Or perhaps you are triggered by their volume, either from sensory sensitivity or memories triggered by particular noises.
+The behavior is not necessarily about your child crying, but what this brings up in you, or which old wound is being triggered.
+Were you given messages during childhood about how emotions should be expressed (and your child having a big, loud feeling is triggering)?
+Or perhaps you are triggered by their volume, either due to sensory sensitivity or memories triggered by specific noises.

 Parenting triggers are unique, just like each parent is unique.
-What triggers one person and makes them mad or overwhelmed might not trigger you.
-Triggers can be internal, like values, emotions, memories, past experiences, trauma, etc., or external, like events occurring around you or other people’s behavior.1,2,4 However, there are a few themes or types of triggers to be aware of.
+What triggers one person and makes them mad or overwhelmed might not have the same effect on you.
+Triggers can be internal, such as values, emotions, memories, past experiences, or trauma, or external, like events occurring around you or other people’s behavior.1,2,4 However, there are a few themes or types of triggers to be aware of.

-Suppose you are highly sensitive or have specific diagnoses that can influence sensory sensitivity, like autism or sensory processing disorder.
+Suppose you are highly sensitive or have a specific diagnosis that can influence sensory sensitivity, such as autism or sensory processing disorder.
 In that case, your senses might trigger you (touch, taste, smell, sound, sight).3,6 This can result in parenting being pretty overwhelming at times.
 Anger triggers could come from the constant touching, holding, cuddling, carrying, and other kinds of physical contact essential in caring for children.
 If you are sensitive to noise, the continuous stream of talking, shouting, laughing, and playing might get on your last nerve.

 Emotional Parenting Triggers

 These triggers relate to your morals and values, which influence your boundaries.
 When these are violated, it can be overwhelming and trigger a big response.8 An example might be about lying; you value honesty, and when your child lies, it triggers you and makes you mad or sad.
 Or perhaps it’s feeling unheard that triggers you (not feeling that your opinion or boundaries are being valued), like having to repeat yourself five million times a day (give or take) to get your child to pick up their socks.
-Other boundary violations around personal space and privacy can be very challenging, too.
+Other boundary violations, such as those involving personal space and privacy, can be equally challenging.

 Your history of trauma, including domestic violence, childhood abuse, physical injury, or illness, could trigger you in the present moment.
 You could be triggered by things like touch, noise, smells, rejection, isolation, your child’s experiences or actions, etc.1,2

-To get control of your triggers and automatic reactions and become a more mindful and authentic parent, it’s essential to be aware of and understand what triggers you and why.
+To gain control over your triggers and automatic reactions and become a more mindful and authentic parent, it’s essential to be aware of and understand what triggers you and why.
 This reflection might be triggering, particularly related to past trauma or adverse life experiences.
-So please ensure you are in a safe space before you start reflecting or reach out for support if you feel overwhelmed or your well-being has been impacted.
+Please ensure you are in a safe space before starting to reflect, or reach out for support if you feel overwhelmed or if your well-being has been impacted.

 Here are some questions to consider when trying to understand your triggers better: